host12prog/furnace/fork_changelog.md

 - apply frame shading to song/subsong info text fields (and a setting to toggle it)
 - refactor instrument editor GUI code - now each instrument is drawn by separate function instead of big mess that was there before
 - remove the ability to make pattern length 0 by repeatedly applying "collapse song"
+- Add localization code and Russian translation
+- Break compatibility with tildearrow Furnace because of PowerNoise and ES5503 instrument ID conflicts: you can load tildearrow's Furnace modules just fine, inst IDs will be converted, but the format (module and instrument) magic was changed so you won't be able to load Furnace-B modules in original Furnace.

 freq-mod:
 - 86-PCM streo DAC fix